Gene Hackman was likely dead for 9 days before he and his wife were found, sheriff says

 The causes of death of Hackman, 95, and Betsy Arakawa are not known.
 The pair did not show any external trauma, and there were no immediate signs of foul play, according to preliminary autopsies and officials.
 There were also no immediate signs of a carbon monoxide or natural gas leak, authorities said.

-Both Hackman and his wife tested negative for carbon monoxide, Mendoza said Friday.
+Both Hackman and his wife tested negative for carbon monoxide, likely ruling it out as a potential cause of death, Mendoza said Friday.

 The couple’s bodies were found in separate rooms in their secluded house, with scattered pills found next to Arakawa, according to the sheriff’s office.
 Investigators have not yet determined whether Hackman and Arakawa died at the same time, Santa Fe County Sheriff Adan Mendoza told NBC’s “Today Show” on Friday morning, but they both likely had been dead for some time before they were discovered.